Advanced Cobber Certification: Complete Hybrid Cob/Straw Bale Home and Masonry Adobe Heater in Romania€2000

 TRANSPORT & LOGISTICS

-Pietris is easily reached by train directly from Bucharest, the international airport you will need to fly into if you are coming by air.
+Petris is easily reached by train directly from Bucharest, the international airport you will need to fly into if you are coming by air.
 The train station Deda is only 3 km away from the building site.
-The ticket costs 17 euro.
+The ticket costs 17 euro and takes about 7 hours.
 From the train station you can either get picked up by Sarai and Aurel or jump on a minibus for about 50 euro cents and you will have arrived!

 MEALS, ACCOMMODATIONS & WHAT ELSE TO BRING